 Our only business at present is the exploration and development of our properties.
-Our primary short-term objective is to complete the initial work program on our Golden Arrow property.
+Our primary shortterm objective is to complete the work program on our Golden Arrow property.
 Our future work at the Golden Arrow property will be based upon our better understanding of this property from the work to date.
-We will also evaluate development of our other properties: Kinsley Mountain and Pinnacle.
+We will also evaluate our partner's, Pilot, development of our other property, Kinsley Mountain.
 In addition, we will evaluate other properties for acquisition and joint venture potential.
 We will require additional funds obtained from additional financing for any new programs.